 On 23rd March, Genetic Alliance UK launched a new patient charter on access to medicines for rare disease patients in Scotland.
 This week’s blog highlights the important recommendations generated from the project, where a range of patient organisations gave their perspective.

 Genetic Alliance UK is an alliance of over 180 patient organisations, set up to improve the lives of patients and families affected by genetic conditions.
 By working with patient organisations, they are able to get a broad range of patient perspectives and really understand how the patient is affected by current processes.
 Their new patient charter gathered views from a range of patient organisations on access to medicines for rare disease patients in Scotland.
-Our very own Patient Support Manager Lesley contributed to the charter, giving a valuable perspective on the issues affecting AKU patients.
+Our very own Patient Support Manager Hannah contributed to the charter, giving a valuable perspective on the issues affecting AKU patients.

 Photo courtesy of Genetic Alliance/ Claire Tennant photography